Advancetown, Queensland: Geography

 The northern part of the locality, downstream from the dam, is lower and flatter and has mixed use with rural residential areas and rural areas (mostly grazing on native vegetation).
 One landmark in this area is Latimers Crossing, a crossing point of the Nerang River between Advancetown and Gilston.

 Nerang–Murwillumbah Road (State Route 97) runs through from north to south.

+Climate

+Advancetown has a humid subtropical climate (Cfa), with warm to hot, humid summers and mild, comparatively drier winters.
+At Hinze Dam, mean maximum temperatures range from 20.8 °C (69.4 °F) in July to 29.0 °C (84.2 °F) in January, while mean minimum temperatures range from 10.2 °C (50.4 °F) in July to 20.5 °C (68.9 °F) in February.
+Annual rainfall averages 1,404.7 mm (55.30 in), with a pronounced summer maximum and lower rainfall during winter and early spring.
+The area averages 73.5 clear days and 80.1 cloudy days annually, with clear conditions most frequent during winter and cloudy conditions most frequent during summer.
+Temperature extremes recorded at Hinze Dam have ranged from 2.8 °C (37.0 °F) to 40.9 °C (105.6 °F).